-- Single, married, or divorced
+- Single, married or divorced

 - Able to financially support their own family

-- Open to learning new things
+- Are open to learning new things

 Children in foster care have been through a lot of life-changing experiences in their short lives.
 The maturity, coping skills, experience and knowledge you’ve accrued over the years will aid in caring for a child as a foster and/or adoptive parent.